 OUR UPDATED REPORTS

-Late July 2014
+Late August 2014

 Remember, the bridge to Leto Island is closed, and there are mandatory personal flotation device (PFD) zones on the river.
 Visit Oswego County Tourism web site for more information.

 The current flow is 750cfs and will stay at 750 until Tuesday.
 A few salmon have been spotted in the lower river, but overall things are still quite on the river.

 Fishing remains the same, with some walleye being taken in 30 to 40 feet of water with stickbaits, blade baits (gold or fire tiger), buck tail jigs tipped with night crawlers and worm harnesses.
 Bass fishing continues to be good for anglers fishing around the shoals with drop-shot rigs or tube baits.
 Fishing spinnerbaits or chatterbaits in 5 to 8 foot of water is also working for bass.
 Keep an eye out for birds diving; when bass are feeding on young of the year (YOY) gizzard shad or yellow perch they often drive them to the surface.
 Terns and gulls take advantage of this and can be seen from a long ways off as the dive to catch the shad or perch.
 Also keep an eye out for individual fish breaking, this is harder to see then the birds though.
 Bass usually don't stay up long during this, so you need to get to the area quickly.
 Casting topwaters, lipless crankbaits, chatterbaits, swimbaits or stickbaits into these feeding fish can produce some exciting action when this is taking place.

 Look for walleye and smallmouth bass in 15 to 25 foot of water.
 A few tiger musky are hitting on spinnerbaits on the north end of the lake.

 Walleye are still being taken around the islands.